-Any student who is absent from class for two days without notification to the program instructor will be automatically withdrawn from class.
-On the day following the attendance violation, the instructor will provide the Student Services Office with the required withdrawal notification forms.
+Any student who is absent from class for three days without notification to the program instructor will be automatically withdrawn from class as per policy 2:03:01:05.
+On the day following the attendance violation, the instructor will provide the Student Services Office with the required termination notification forms.